 Royal Pirates’ James

 In a similar vein, Korean American pop band Royal Pirates almost lost their talented bassist James Lee after a freak accident involving a steel door and glass walls.
 The member was out eating at a restaurant when he opened the door and the infrastructure fell on him.
 Lee lost consciousness and needed an eight-hour surgery to reconnect his wrist.
 Although Lee was also offered the use of prosthetics due to the intense pain from nerve damage if he did not sever the wrist completely, he turned it down.
 Prosthetics do not provide the same fine motor skills as the human body does, and if he could not continue his career as a musician, then it was futile.
 Unfortunately, even following his surgery it became clear that James would still be unable to play the bass that he has been playing for over a decade.
+For many people, this would result in them claiming disability insurance as they would no longer be able to do their job and make money.
+To learn about “what is disability insurance?“, people could always read online to see how it would help.
+Luckily, James was able to regain some income when he learned to play the keyboard.
 Since the injury, Lee has taken up keyboards, which he played for their November comeback for “Run Away.”

 Everyone has their reasons of why they want to pursue the idol life, but Super Junior‘s leader Leeteuk‘s is probably one of the most moving.
 Before his five years as a trainee, his misfortune started when he was a child.
 Raised in an unhealthy family under poor conditions, his parents frequently fought and his father often physically disciplined the singer.
 Leeteuk harbored many resentments and fear towards his father, which only hardened his resolve to become successful.
 By pursuing happiness, he hoped to change his situation.
 And as the face of one of South Korea’s most popular boy groups, among other things, he did exactly just that.
 Unfortunately, Leeteuk’s father committed murder-suicide while taking care of Leeteuk’s grandparents in 2014, causing the idol much anguish but he has been able to show a happy face for his fans.